j-bd/Foodvisor/tomato_allergies/README.md

 The next steps could be :
 * Split tomato type (juice, sauce and full vegetable) to see if it improves detection
-* Implement a GAN CNN in order to improve input data and results
+* Implement a GAN in order to improve input data and results
 * Displaying box detection
 * Displaying mask
 * Spread activation map execution to others models